 - Keep em’ together.
 Ever prepped sandwiches to be let down when they’ve fallen apart once you settle into your picnic spot?
 Wrap your sandwiches in greaseproof paper to keep all the delicious fillings inside.

-Our favorite Memorial Day recipes to spice up your first picnic of summer
+Our favorite July 4th recipes to spice up your favorite summer picnic day

 You can’t have a picnic without fantastic, mouth-watering recipes.
 We trolled the interwebs for the best picnic recipes so don’t look any further than below.

 Green goddess veggie dip cups.
 Uh oh.
 You’ve been put on appetizer duty, but you’re not much of a cook.
 No worries, veggies-in-a-cup will fit the bill and make you look pretty darn impressive, too.
 This crowd pleaser is easy to make and a breeze to tote to your picnic.
 We’ve got a feeling that these brightly colored crunchy cups are going to end up on regular rotation at your house.
 Want to up the health factor?
 Swap out the Green Goddess dressing for hummus.
 This savory middle-eastern dip is a source of tryptophan, an amino acid that helps relax you into sleep, making it a perfect bedtime snack too.
 Get the recipe: theviewfromgreatisland.com

 Eggplant, prosciutto & pesto pressed sandwiches.
 We love this recipe because of its versatility ( you can switch it up and use a lot of different kinds of cheeses, veggies, and meats) but it’s also darn delicious just the way you see.
 Pull all your ingredients together, press them down, wrap them up, weight them and then cut into small portions when you’re ready to serve.
 Perfecto, right?
 Get the recipe: hostthetoast.com